sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	* None, Measurements, Ephemerides, DOP, Residuals, Convergence, Outliers, Export, Differential, Base, Ambiguities
 * **Fine**      : FINETIME from ReceiverTime
 	* False, True
+* **PPS**      : Indicates if the Pulse-Per-Second signal is being generated
+	* Off, On
+	* PPS is only generated once the RxClkBias has achieved the required accuracy
 * **Bias**      : RxClkBias from PVTGeodetic (ms/us/ns)

 ## Buttons